-The proposed code change was found to be cost effective for all climate zones.
-The benefit-to-cost (B/C) ratio over the 30-year period of analysis is 9.0 for new construction and additions and 19.5 for alterations.2 California industrial facilities would save more money on energy than they would spend to finance the pipe insulation.
-As a result, over time this proposal would leave more money available for discretionary and investment purposes once the initial cost is paid off.
-See Section 5 for the methodology, assumptions, and results of the cost-effectiveness analysis.
+The proposed code change was found to be cost-effective for all climate zones.
+The benefit-to-cost ratio over the 30-year period of analysis is 9.0 for new construction and additions and 19.5 for alterations.
+See Section 6 for the methodology, assumptions, and results of the cost-effectiveness analysis.